Calvin McGinn PhD, LMFT, RN

-A singular goal has informed Calvin’s personal and professional choices: to be and do whatever helps him and others become better expressions of themselves.
-This guiding light has infused his four decades as a healing collaborator in a variety of classroom, hospital, and private practice settings.
-Whether teaching high schoolers in Jamaica, community college adult learners on a naval base in Washington State, or special education teachers among Montessori and Chicago Public Schools, Calvin and classrooms have always shared a rich narrative of creative, mutual learning.
+A singular goal has informed my personal and professional choices: to be and do whatever helps me and others become better expressions of ourselves.
+This guiding light has infused my four decades as a healing collaborator in a variety of classroom, hospital, and private practice settings.
+Whether teaching high schoolers in Jamaica, community college adult learners on a naval base in Washington State, or special education teachers among Montessori and Chicago Public Schools, classrooms and I have always shared a rich narrative of creative, mutual learning.

-As a pediatric ICU nurse on a cancer unit in a university teaching hospital, Calvin would often sit with families in the midst of unimaginable pain and despair, offering them a safe container to express the full range of their experiences.
-This early and enduring exposure to life at the crossroads of medicine and the human struggle forever changed the direction and priorities of his life.
+As a pediatric ICU nurse on a cancer unit in a university teaching hospital, I would often sit with families in the midst of unimaginable pain and despair, offering them a safe container to express the full range of their experiences.
+This early and enduring exposure to life at the crossroads of medicine and the human struggle forever changed the direction and priorities of my life.

-Throughout graduate school, Calvin continued a synergistic dance with family therapy training and ER nursing.
-Upon graduation, he was invited to teach family physician residents how to bring a therapeutic presence to each patient encounter.
-Family Medicine was Calvin’s first professional home.
-It was also where his ongoing family therapy practice had its roots.
-Over the next ten years, as Chair of the National Forum for the Behavioral Sciences in Family Medicine, he encouraged his colleagues to bring their therapeutic teaching tools to a national stage, while continuing to nourish healing human collaboration between physicians and their patient families.
+Throughout graduate school, I continued a synergistic dance with family therapy training and ER nursing.
+Upon graduation, I was invited to teach family practice residents how to bring a therapeutic presence to each patient encounter.
+Family Medicine was my first professional home.
+It was also where my ongoing family therapy practice had its roots.
+Over the next ten years, as Chair of the National Forum for the Behavioral Sciences in Family Medicine, I encouraged my colleagues to bring their therapeutic teaching tools to a national stage, while continuing to nourish healing human collaboration between physicians and their patient families.

-As a relationship therapist, Calvin has provided decades of therapeutic guidance and healing among couples, families and teens.
-Those struggling with brain illnesses, including addictions, have been among his most challenging and rewarding experiences.
+As a relationship therapist, I've provided decades of therapeutic guidance and healing among couples, families and teens.
+Those struggling with brain illnesses, including addictions, have been among my most challenging and rewarding experiences.

-When the opioid crisis exploded, Calvin contributed as an addiction counselor and program director for a medication-assisted SUD treatment program in Chicago’s northern suburbs.
-Once again, he was at the crossroads of medicine and the courageous human struggle.
-In the spring of 2016, he joined the Lake County Opioid Initiative to help develop practical solutions to the growing epidemic.
+When the opioid crisis exploded, I contributed as an addiction counselor and program director for a medication-assisted SUD treatment program in Chicago’s northern suburbs.
+Once again, I found myself at the crossroads of medicine and the courageous human struggle.
+In the spring of 2016, I joined the Lake County Opioid Initiative to help develop practical solutions to the growing epidemic.

-Reviewing the literature, Calvin was surprised to learn that only two kinds of SUD illness assessment tools were currently available: brief screens for acute illness detection, and 60-90 minute, provider-intensive interviews for risk and level of care placement.
+Reviewing the literature, I was surprised to learn that only two kinds of SUD illness assessment tools were currently available: brief screens for acute illness detection, and 60-90 minute, provider-intensive interviews for risk and level of care placement.
 For those working in busy ERs or primary care settings, this translated into either insufficient information or insufficient time to adequately assess risk in order to commence targeted care at a critical point of life-threatening illness expression.
-Calvin decided it was time to bring better answers to this latest human tragedy.
+With this in mind, I decided it was time to bring better answers to this latest human tragedy.

 Co-Founder / COO

-Formally trained in Occupational Therapy, Joyce's career allowed her to explore working with a variety of people in a range of therapeutic settings, including industrial, psychiatric hospitals, schools, early intervention, assisted living and home health.
-She was well aware that fully sustainable health required a more integrated biopsychosocial approach.
-This informed her increasing unwillingness to simply return clients to their baseline functioning.
+I have worked as an Occupational Therapist in a range of therapeutic settings: industrial, psychiatric hospitals, schools, early intervention, assisted living and home health.
+Early on, I became aware that fully sustainable health required a more integrated biopsychosocial approach.
+This left me unwilling to simply return clients to their baseline functioning.

-Through hands-on interventions that reference all three of her specialized trainings, Joyce Ann has achieved considerable success supporting movement efficiency with children and adults whose struggles include developmental delays as well as neurologic, orthopedic, chronic pain, balance, emotional and behavioral challenges.
+Through hands-on interventions that reference all four of my specialized trainings, I have achieved considerable success supporting movement efficiency with children and adults whose struggles include developmental delays as well as neurologic, orthopedic, chronic pain, balance, emotional and behavioral challenges.

-When Calvin got involved in the addiction field, Joyce's backdrop dovetailed well with the new chronic Illness SUD assessment tool he was developing.
-As Director of Operations for Compris, Inc., she collaborates with Calvin to increase awareness of a more useful way of both perceiving and assessing those struggling with addiction.
-She is assisting with research efforts to confirm the validity and utility of this longer life-saving view of recovery.
+When Calvin got involved in the addiction field, my backdrop dovetailed well with the new chronic Illness SUD assessment tool he was developing.
+As Compris' chief operating officer (COO), I collaborate with Calvin to increase awareness of a more useful way of both perceiving and assessing those struggling with addiction.
+I am assisting with research efforts to confirm the validity and utility of this longer life-saving view of recovery.